Common Decoys & Defenses in Discussions About Racism

 And Responses That Foster Transformation

 Surrounding ourselves with like-minded people may feel good, but it doesn’t create social change.
 If we expect to dismantle racism we have a very specific job to do: effectively talking with others about racism, especially those with whom we disagree.
-Racism skeptics tend to be people with racial privilege, and since we are more likely to be influenced by our same-race peers, that means the majority of this work is up to white people.

 First, relate: Acting superior will cause your target to shut down, so emphasize that you are the same as them, and maybe even shared some of their beliefs at one time.